 ESL Conversation Café

 The Conversation Café is an informal conversation group which welcomes all levels of English speakers over the age of 18.
 Participants have opportunities to improve their English through one-on-one or small-group conversations with English speakers discussing a variety of topics, based on the needs of participants.
 English conversation partners are prepared to facilitate intercultural conversations through a course offered at the Graduate School of Education.
-Participants will receive a Certificate of Attendance if they attend at least 7 sessions.
+Participants may receive a Certificate of Attendance by attending most of the sessions.

 This program is made possible through a partnership of The Conversation Tree: Community-Based Language Partnerships, a program created by Rutgers Graduate School of Education and The Collaborative Center for Community-Based Research and Service, and the New Brunswick Free Public Library.